Diesel was the dog next door when I lived in the Midwest. He was a magnificent golden retriever with a beautiful feathered tail.

 It’s always best to use a rope made out of natural fibers for your dog toys.
 Because as they ingest them (and they will) they will pass through their system easily.

-I like this triple strand rope that comes in tons of colors.
+I like this triple strand rope that you can find on Amazon that comes in tons of colors.
 It’s natural twisted cotton and made in the USA.

 How to Make Heavy Duty Dog Toys for Chewers